-The Nomination Committee is mainly responsible for making recommendations to the Board on candidates for directors and Senior Management members, nominating candidates for chairmen and members of special committees of the Board, and formulating the standards and procedures for selection and appointment of directors and Senior Management members as well as the training and development plans for Senior Management members and key reserved talents.
-The Nomination Committee is also responsible for assessing the structure, size and composition of the Board on a yearly basis and making recommendations to the Board based on our development strategy.
+The Nomination Committee is mainly responsible for making recommendations to the board of directors on candidates for directors, supervisors and senior management members, nominating candidates for chairmen and members of special committees of the board of directors, and formulating the standards and procedures for selection and appointment of directors, supervisors and senior management members as well as the training and development plans for senior management members and key reserved talents.
+The Nomination Committee is also responsible for assessing the structure, size and composition of the board of directors on a yearly basis and making recommendations to the board of directors based on our development strategy.
 The Nomination Committee consists of five directors, including Vice Chairman, Executive Director and President, Mr. Liao Lin; Non-executive Director, Mr. Feng Weidong and Independent Non-executive Directors, Mr. Anthony Francis Neoh, Mr. Yang Siu Shun and Mr. Fred Zuliu Hu.
-Independent Non-executive Director Mr. Fred Zuliu Hu is the chairman of the committee.
+Mr. Fred Zuliu Hu is the chairman of the committee.